jminjares4/Microprocessor-2-Lab-Template/Lab_7/README.md

                                                 For low speed channels, you can also specify the source clock using LEDC_USE_RTC8M_CLK, in this case, all low speed channel's source clock must be RTC8M_CLK*/
 } ledc_timer_config_t;
 ~~~
-Next, you will need to fill out the channel structure which is `ledc_channel_config_t` where you will select the pin number, speed mode, channel (which is the one we setup before), intr type, timer select (which use for the previuos timer structure), duty cycle and hpoint.
+Furthermore, `ledc_channel_config_t` structure allows to select the pin number, speed mode, channel, intr type, timer select, duty cycle and hpoint.
+For more detail, please see Espressif documentation and go
+over the example programs to understand how to use it properly.
 ~~~c
 typedef struct {
     int gpio_num;                   /*!< the LEDC output gpio_num, if you want to use gpio16, gpio_num = 16 */